Myanmar Army: Organisation

 With its significantly increased personnel numbers, weaponry, and mobility, today's Tatmadaw Kyi (တပ်မတော်(ကြည်း)) is a formidable conventional defence force for the Union of Myanmar.
 Troops ready for combat duty have at least doubled since 1988.
 Logistics infrastructure and artillery fire support have been greatly increased.
-Its newly acquired military might was apparent in the Tatmadaw's dry season operations against Karen National Union (KNU) strongholds in Manerplaw and Kawmura.
-Most of the casualties at these battles were the result of intense and heavy bombardment by the Tatmadaw Kyee.
-The Tatmadaw Kyee is now much larger than it was before 1988, it is more mobile and has greatly improved armour, artillery, and air defence inventories.
+Its newly acquired military might was apparent in the Tatmadaw's dry season operations against Karen National Union (KNU) strongholds in Manerplaw and Kawmoora.
+Most of the casualties at these battles were the result of intense and heavy bombardment by the Myanmar Army.
+The Myanmar Army is now much larger than it was before 1988, it is more mobile and has greatly improved armour, artillery, and air defence inventories.
 Its C3I (Command, Control, Communications, Computers and Intelligence) systems have been expanded and refined.
 It is developing larger and more integrated, self-sustained formations to improve coordinated action by different combat arms.
 The army may still have relatively modest weaponry compared to its larger neighbours, but it is now in a much better position to deter external aggression and respond to such a threat should it ever arise, although child soldiers may not perform very well in combating with enemies.